cxreiff/hostile_math_wizards/README.md

 hostilemathwizards
 =====

-Simple text adventure written in C++.
+Simple text adventure written in C++ — ported to javascript!

-Project for a high school Calculus class taught by Cindy Duim.
+Original C++ was a project for a high school Calculus class taught by Cindy Duim.